phetsims/qa/documentation/qa-book.md

 #### State Wrapper Test

 * *What?* This is a wrapper that contains a simulation, a mirror of the simulation that is updated once every second, and a condensed list of instrumented characteristics.
+This maps well to how the state is done in Studio.
 * *How?* To test this wrapper, simply play with the simulation and make sure your actions are mirrored accurately.
 Note that some actions like opening menus aren't transmitted.
 This applies to studio launches as well.
 One random platform combo should use the `?phetioDebug` query parameter.